abhik-b/django-library-management/Readme.md

 1. see all the books in homepage
 2. search books based on author or name of the book or category of the book
+3. sort books or author alphabetically

 ##### Student can

 1.  login / signup ,
 2.  can request book

-3.  see their own issues and filter them based on requested issues , issued books or all of them together
+3.  see their own issues and filter them based on :

+    - requested issues ,
+    - issued books or
+    - all of them together

 4.  check their own fines
-5.  can see the days remaining to return a particular book or the number of days passed the return date of a particular book in the my fines page
+5.  can see

+    - the days remaining to return a particular book **or**
+    - the number of days passed the return date of a particular book in the my fines page

+6. Pay their fines online (powered by RazorPay)

 ##### Admin can